Separation of concerns

 Published

-This confusion can be seen in a type of recurring comment, a meme, in online discourse.
-The comment usually goes something like this:
+This confusion can be seen in a type of recurring comment, an unfunny and unintentional meme, that we see in online discourse.
+It goes something like that:

-1. HTML, CSS, and JS, being distinct languages, represent separate concerns.
+1. HTML, CSS and JS being distinct languages, they are separate concerns.

-2. Modern frameworks are bad because they violate this rule.
+2. Modern component frameworks are bad, because they break this rule.

-If you’re not building a highly interactive application in a component-driven way, your concerns might differ from the ones outlined here.
+If you’re not building a highly interactive application, in a component-driven way, your concerns might be different than the ones described here.

-In this context, are the concerns of Structure, Style, and Interactivity truly distinct?
+With that out of the way, are the concerns of Structure, Style, and Interactivity really separate?

 Components in other languages

-If someone were to design a language today with the sole purpose of building interactive applications, would they divide it into three?
-Would they need one language to construct the structure of a component, another to style it, and yet another to define its behavior?
+If one were to design a language from scratch today, whose purpose is to build interactive applications, would they divide it into three?
+One language to create the structure of the component, another to style the component and one more to define its behavior?

-Consider SwiftUI, a relatively recent approach to building user interfaces, as an example.
-Here’s some code from their documentation:
+Let’s use a modern example by looking at SwiftUI, a somewhat recent approach to building user interfaces.
+Here’s some code pulled from their docs:

 Button(/* */) {